-Duration: One-year term from the date of appointment with the possibility of renewal
+Duration: Two-year term from the date of appointment with the possibility of renewal

-Indigenous Advisor positions (3) on the Geographical Names Board of Canada (GNBC) starting in Spring 2021.
+Indigenous Advisor positions (3) on the Geographical Names Board of Canada (GNBC).

 The GNBC is established through an Order in Council as Canada’s national coordinating body for official place names.
 The Board is composed of members from each provincial and territorial naming authority and several federal departments and agencies.
 The Minister of Natural Resources Canada appoints the Chairperson of the GNBC and other advisors.